-The Mantell name is synonymous with quality and Jane Chabert carries this family legacy through into her home that is encapsulated within the walls of the iconic Endeans Building in the hub of Auckland city NZ.
+The Mantell name is synonymous with quality and Jane Chabert carries this family legacy through into her home that is encapsulated within the walls of the iconic Endeans Building in the hub of Auckland City, New Zealand.
 She has not simply reproduced the high standards we come to expect but due to her relentless research and belief in her own vision, has established in her own right a new level of excellence that will stand the test of time.

 Driving influences in Jane’s choices include her own maternal background and Paola Navone’s industrial styled Paris apartment.
-Jane stresses the importance of choosing your architect and tradies and even more importantly “allow plenty of time to Do Your Research!”
-So armed with her strong vision and book of well researched ideas, Tim Dorrington at Dorrington Atcheson Architects in Auckland NZ worked with Jane to create for her and her two daughters, as she puts it, “our home which is an apartment.”
+Jane stresses the importance of choosing your architect and tradies and even more importantly “allow plenty of time to do your research!”
+So armed with her strong vision and book of well researched ideas, Tim Dorrington at Dorrington Atcheson Architects in Auckland worked with Jane to create for her and her two daughters, as she puts it, “our home which is an apartment.”